 From the Convercent team:

-Surfacing risks from around the world—and around your extended enterprise—is more possible with a single source of compliance truth and a centralized analytics dashboard.
-Get in touch with us via the form below to see how Convercent’s Ethics Cloud Platform can help you maximize integrity across the enterprise, as Michael recommends above.
+Surfacing risks from around the world—and around your extended enterprise—is more possible with our Third-Party Risk Management and Due Diligence solution.
+Get in touch with us via the form below to see how we can help you maximize integrity across the enterprise, as Michael recommends above.

 This is the OCEG definition of GRC.